 PSRM continues to maintain both signalized railroad crossings within our right of way limits; PSRM signal maintainers perform the monthly, quarterly and annual inspections.
-This year, rather than hiring a contract weed sprayer this year, PSRM will tackle the weed spraying of the right of way in April and May of this year.
+This year,

 We are pleased to announce the transfer of former County-owned land, once a part of the Camp Locket Army base, is now final.
 With this transaction, PSRM owns an additional 100 acres in Campo.
 This would not have been possible without the support of the community, the County Board of Supervisors and our representative, Supervisor Dianne Jacob.
-Three other nonprofit organizations in Campo were involved in the process as well: Camp Locket Equestrian & Event Center, Mountain Empire Health & Community Services and the Mountain Empire School District.
+Three other non-profit organizations in Campo were involved in the process as well: Camp Locket Equestrian & Event Center, Mountain Empire Health & Community Services and the Mountain Empire School District.